 Whether you need a quick fix or a total system upgrade, one thing is for sure: hiring a professional electrician can be expensive.
-And while it feels good to save money and take control into your own hands, working on electrical wiring is an extremely dangerous job where tiny mistakes can have serious, often deadly, consequences.
+And while it feels good to save money and take control into your own hands, working on electrical wiring is an extremely dangerous job.
+Tiny mistakes can have serious, often deadly, consequences.
 That isn’t to say that you can’t take the DIY route–just that you should do plenty of research before you do.
-Being able to work on home wiring yourself is an excellent skill to have under your toolbelt, but it is one that requires a heightened level of awareness as well as some vital safety knowledge.
+Being able to work on home wiring yourself is an excellent skill to have under your toolbelt.
+Just remember it is one that requires a heightened level of awareness and some vital safety knowledge.

 Welcome to Wiring 101, where we are taking it back to basics to help equip you with the proper knowledge to better understand and work with your home’s electrical wiring.
 Last time we talked about the three basic components of residential wiring.
-In this installment, we will go over some basic safety precautions to follow when working on home wiring, as well as important warning signs to look out for.
+In this installment, we will go over some basic safety precautions to follow when working on home wiring, plus important warning signs.

 Basic Safety Precautions

 - Avoid metal ladders.
-Metals such as aluminum and steel have very high conductivity, which means you should always keep them far away from your electrical wiring job.
-Always avoid using ladders made from aluminum or steel.
-The electric current will see these high conductors as a fast-track to the ground, and they will pass right through your body if you so much as touch the metal ladder.
+Metals such as aluminum and steel have very high conductivity.
+You should always keep them far away from your electrical wiring job.
+Avoid using ladders made from aluminum or steel.
+The electric current will see these high conductors as a fast-track to the ground.
+They will pass right through your body if you so much as touch the metal ladder.
 For the safety of both you and your wiring system, just never, ever use conductive ladders and tools.
-Some better ladder materials would be bamboo, wood, or fiberglass.
+Some better options would be bamboo, wood, or fiberglass.

 Warning Signs to Watch For